 What should I bring to Immigration Medical Exam?

-When all of your documents are ready, then go out to attend your appointment.
+When all of your documents are ready, go out to attend your appointment.
 It can help the medical exam go smoothly.
-Keep in your mind this list will be significantly based on the location of your exam.
-Here’s What you shall need to bring with you:
+The required list of documents depends on your geographical presence at the time of filing application.
+Here’s what you will need to bring with you;

-- Tuberculosis tests, which are based on guidelines from the Centers for Disease Control and Prevention (CDC)
+- Tuberculosis tests, based on guidelines from the Centers for Disease Control and Prevention (CDC).

-- Urine and Blood tests for gonorrhea and syphilis for all applicants 15 years and older
+- Urine and Blood tests for gonorrhea and syphilis of all applicants (15 years and older).

-For saving your time, before going to your appointment, complete your portion of the form.
-But don’t sign the form until the physician or civil surgeon instructs your to do so.
-The physician or Civil Surgeon will complete their portion of the form at the end of your exam.
+To save you time, you must complete your portion of the Form before going to the appointment.
+Don’t sign the Form until the Physician or Civil Surgeon instructs you to do so.
+The Physician or Civil Surgeon will complete their portion of the Form at the end of your exam.

 Applying from Abroad for Immigration Medical Exam:

 Most doctors provide a copy of Form I-693 at their offices, but you can also download the updated version of Form from our site.
 USCIS time to time, update this Form.
 Unfortunately, if you submit an expired Form, USCIS will reject it and ask you to resubmit the latest version, which could prolong the application process.